MaximilienFathi/coin-marketplace/README.md

 ### The challenge

-Users should be able to:

-- View cryptocurrency current statistics.
-- View coin exchange current statistics.
-- Set specific cryptocurrencies as favorites.
+COIN Marketplace should aim to meet the following objectives:

+- **Track Crypto & Exchanges:** View real-time statistics and historical performance data for cryptocurrencies and coin exchanges.
+- **Personalized Watchlist:** Create a custom favorites list to keep track of your preferred cryptocurrencies.
-- Rank cryptocurrencies and coin exchanges by a specific metric.
+- **Data-Driven Decisions:** Rank cryptocurrencies and exchanges by various metrics to make informed investment choices.
-- Search and find specific cryptocurrencies and coin exchanges.
+- **Search & Discovery:** Easily find specific cryptocurrencies and exchanges using a powerful search function.
-- View current balance for specific cryptocurrency and recent amount change.
+- **Portfolio Insights:** Track the current balance and recent changes for your cryptocurrency holdings.
-- View specific cryptocurrency past and current performance.
-- Simulate a transaction from one currency to another with customizable settings.
+- **Comprehensive Performance Analysis:** Delve deep into a cryptocurrency's historical and current performance to understand market trends.
+- **Safe Simulated Trading:** Practice trading strategies and experience the complexities of cryptocurrency markets in a risk-free simulation environment.
-- Have access to specific cryptocurrency website, social networks, source code, etc.
+- **Navigate the Crypto Landscape:** Access links to a cryptocurrency's official website, social media channels, and source code, all within the platform.

 ### Screenshots